-Your GMB is only one external link for your website.
+Your Google Business Profile is only one external link for your website.
 While it's an important one, there are other places where you can gather customer endorsements and promote your company.
 The most common online spaces where businesses interact directly with current and potential customers are Facebook, Twitter, Instagram, LinkedIn, YouTube, and Snap Chat.

 Pinterest is another great space to promote content even though there is minimal direct interaction with other platform users.

 Google indexes Facebook and YouTube links and images.
-In recent months features for Facebook and Instagram have been added which allow you to tag the location of your images and add ALT text to them.
-This feature is helpful for bot readers to understand the context of the content and helps your images appear in Images search results.
+In recent months features for Facebook and Instagram have been added, which allow you to tag the location of your images and add ALT text to them.
+This feature is helpful for both readers to understand the context of the content and helps your images appear in Google Images search results.